 Method 1 – Reconciliation with Excel

-How does it work?
-The first choice of some companies is EXCEL spreadsheets, a well-known tool for performing a bank reconciliation.
+The first choice of reconciliation software for many companies is Excel spreadsheets, a well-known Microsoft tool for storing and analyzing financial information.

 However, a radical change in parameters occurs if the number of transactions to compare between several banks or accounts becomes too large.
-Traditional EXCEL approaches will focus mainly on tasks with little added value for employees.
+Traditional Excel approaches will focus mainly on tasks with little added value for employees.
 The use of this approach presents a significant and unsecured operational risk.
-Managing bank reconciliations can be complex and inefficient.
+Managing bank reconciliations in this way can be complex and inefficient.
 According to a PWC report, 30% of your finance team’s time is spent on manual reconciliation.
-Even in top-quartile companies, analysts spend 40 per cent of their time gathering data, not analysing it.
+Even in top-quartile companies, analysts spend 40 per cent of their time simply gathering data, rather than analyzing it.

 Method 2 – Reconciliation with a chartered accountant